emh-Jo-Shinner/email-verify-api-docs/docs/data-dictionary.rst

 	being subjected to email blocks from a :term:`DNS` :term:`Block List`.

-	An :term:`ESP` cannot tolerate entries in a :term:`Block List` (as it adversely affects email deliver-ability for all customers) and will actively refuse to send emails on behalf of customers with a history of generating entries in a :term:`Block List`.
+	An :term:`ESP` cannot tolerate entries in a :term:`Block List` (as it adversely affects email deliverability for all customers) and will actively refuse to send emails on behalf of customers with a history of generating entries in a :term:`Block List`.